BritishGeologicalSurvey/pyvolcans/README.md

 ### Maintainers

-`PyVOLCANS` was created by and is maintained by British Geological Survey Volcanology and Digital Capabilities.
+`PyVOLCANS` was created by the British Geological Survey Volcanology and Digital Capabilities (UK), and is maintained in liaison with Geociencias Barcelona (GEO3BCN), CSIC (Spain).

 + Pablo Tierz ([PTierz](https://github.com/PTierz))
 + Vyron Christodoulou ([mobiuscreek](https://github.com/mobiuscreek))